 - “Marathon Bombing Memorial Spires” Part 2 designed by Pablo Eduardo, 2019. (pabloeduardosculpture.com) Across from the Republic Bank

 - “Paint” by Deborah Butterfield.
-On Dartmouth Street Just outside of Copley Square.
+Large sculpture of horses On Dartmouth Street just past Copley Square.

 - “Fairmont Copley” opened on August 19, 1912.